Frequently Asked Questions

 - A CV

-Emails should be marked ‘Exhibition Proposal’ and sent to Hannah Watson (Gallery Manager) at email@example.com.
+Emails should be marked ‘Exhibition Proposal’ and sent to Johnny Corder (Exhibition Officer) at firstname.lastname@example.org.
 Due to the amount of submissions we receive we are unable to give individual feedback.
 We do not accept proposal by post.
 Information from our Policies page.

 Do you offer work experience placements?